TheLongSentance/chatbot_conversation/README.md

     "conversation_seed": "I think Roger Federer is the GOAT!", "rounds": 2,
-    "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": " This is the first round of the conversation.
-Please introduce yourself and state your initial thoughts.", "last_round_postfix": " This is the last round of the conversation.
-So summarize your conclusions on the conversation by considering the entire conversation history.", "bots": [
+    "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": "This is the first round of the conversation.
+Please introduce yourself by name and state your first contribution to the conversation. ", "last_round_postfix": "This is now the last round of the conversation.
+So think about your contributions to the conversation and the contributions of others, and put together a summary of your conclusions.
+If this is also the first round of the conversation, then there is only one round and you should put together a summary of your initial thoughts.
+Do not end this your final and last contribution to the conversation with more questions or prompts for the other participants. ", "bots": [
         {
             "bot_name": "RogerFan",